There may be benefits that haven't yet been proven through research.

-Tryptophan may make you sleepy.
+L-tryptophan may make you sleepy.
 It’s been used to treat insomnia.
-It’s also said to

-be a natural
+It may be a natural

 antidepressant and stress reducer.
 It may help treat hyperactivity in children.
 It

 may also treat manic episodes in people with bipolar disorder.
-Tryptophan
+L-tryptophan also decreases

 Side effects, toxicity, and interactions

-The use of tryptophan has been associated with a potentially fatal condition.
+The use of L-tryptophan has been linked with a condition that can be fatal.
 This is

-called eosinophilic myositis or eosinophilia-myalgia (EMS).
+called eosinophilic myositis.
+It is also called eosinophilia-myalgia (EMS).
 This issue

-was linked to tryptophan made by a Japanese company that had recently changed its
+was linked to L-tryptophan made by a Japanese company that had recently changed its

 chemical processes.
-The cause of the condition has been hotly debated.
+The cause of the condition has been debated.
 Most experts doubt

-that tryptophan itself caused the problem.
-Instead, they think it may have been caused by something
+that L-tryptophan itself caused the problem.
+Instead, they think it may have been

-Ongoing studies have found that 4,5-tryptophan-dione is the likely culprit.
+Ongoing studies have found that 4,5-tryptophan-dione is likely at fault for this problem.

-In a study of over-the-counter tryptophan, this contaminant was found to make up 0.5–10.3% of
+In a study of over-the-counter L-tryptophan, this chemical was found to make up 0.5%

 to 10.3% of the samples of L-tryptophan.
 The FDA has allowed the sale of L-tryptophan